 La Rambla, 74

-Langston Hughes (1901–1967) first arrived in Barcelona in July 1937 as a war correspondent for the Baltimore Afro-American and visited the cafe to socialize and write.
+Langston Hughes (1901–1967), American author and poet, first arrived in Barcelona in July 1937 as a war correspondent for the Baltimore Afro-American and visited the cafe to socialize and write.
 His extensive body of work includes six poems written in 1936 and 1937 about the Spanish Civil War.

 8